 My package arrived from FlyingBuffalo yesterday.
 I was a little disappointed at the size, as I had the mental image of 5 books and the 2007 Free RPG Day adventure taking up far more shipping space then they actually did.
 I was fine after I popped the sucker open tho: 4 Corgi double adventure books and the City of Terror (and the above mentioned 2007 Free RPG day adventure).

 I think I'll be working on getting a complete set of T&T adventures, theres is something fun about rolling dice and progressing your chartacter, even if it is solo.
 The included abreviated rules include spell lists thru 9th level, so you really could play these without even referring to the T&T rulebook.
 I'll be surfing the net looking for a write-up that details all the changes between editions, although it appears everything is backwards compatible for the most part.

 As a side note, the Corgi books were printed back in 1986, so they are classics already ;)

 Powered by Qumana

 Part of the reason has been a shortage of actual releases that I have an interest in.
 If there is no chance i'd ever use the piece, why waste my time and that of the publisher.
 I do have one or two reviews that I might get to this weekend.
 Time will tell.

 The rest of the reason?
 I'm simply having way too much fun going thru my classic ebay purchases.
 When I get my package from Flying Buffalo full of Tunnels & Trolls goodness, watch out world!
 Heh

 Blogs of Inspiration & Erudition

-The Withered Crag custom print version for sale again - Just re-enabled the direct sales button for the custom print (classic style detached cover) version of F4 The Withered Crag, and also for F3 Many Gates of...3 months ago
+The Withered Crag custom print version for sale again - Just re-enabled the direct sales button for the custom print (classic style detached cover) version of F4 The Withered Crag, and also for F3 Many Gates of...4 years ago